 Every work injury and workman’s comp claim are unique.
 As a result, people have different questions about their specific situation.
 Therefore, it’s very difficult to give general answers that apply to everyone.
 Sure, there are some high-level pieces of information that apply to all.
 However, a general answer might not fit your L&I claim circumstances.
 Either way, it’s always a good idea to consult with an L&I attorney or a workers’ compensation attorney before your claim closure becomes final.

-What does closure mean?
+My claim closed – What does closure mean?

 The Department of Labor and Industries (L&I) closes claims after treatment completes and after they determine your return to work or employability status.
 Once a workers’ comp claim closes, work injury claimants cannot receive any more benefits under the claim.
 Specifically, your L&I claim no longer pays for medical treatment and medication.
 Furthermore, L&I stops paying benefits like time loss compensation and loss of eating power (LEP).
 Finally, L&I stops providing services such as vocational counseling or guidance.
 However, if L&I decides you are permanently and totally disabled, you will receive monthly L&I claim pension benefits after the claim closes.